decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-07-modeling-the-adversary.md

 2. **Private channels**: in this model, we assume the adversary cannot see the internal state of honest parties and cannot see the internal content of messages between honest parties.
 Each time a message between two honest parties is sent, the adversary learns the source, target, and message size.
 Depending on the communication model, it can decide to delay it by any value that is allowed by the communication model.
 The adversary can see the full internal state of corrupted parties.

 3. **Oblivious**: the adversary can see the header of each message (source, destination, and message length) sent to and from a corrupt party, and based on that can decide its actions (crash, omit, delay, modify) depending on the adversary corruption type and network model.
-This type of adversary can model Trusted Execution Enclaves that cannot be corrupted, or an adversary that has peripheral control (via a corrupt NIC, or local router/gateway).
+This type of adversary can model an adversary that has peripheral control (via a corrupt NIC, or local router/gateway).
+An oblivious omission adversary is often used to model an adversary that can maliciously corrupt parties that have a Trusted Execution Enclaves that cannot be corrupted.

 For models that are round-based, another visibility distinction is the adversary's ability to *rush*.
 When does the adversary see the messages sent to parties it controls?
 In the *rushing adversary model*, the adversary is allowed to see all the messages sent to parties it controls in round $i$ *before* it needs to decide what messages to send in its round $i$ messages.
 In the *non-rushing adversary model*, the adversary must commit to the round $i$ messages it sends before it receives any round $i$ messages from non-faulty parties.